JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 All I really had to do was open it up in a text editor save it in a text file and, et viola… Recovered data!

-I mean, at least this damaged Word file was basically just a pile of text so it was easy enough to separate the text from the crap.
-And soon enough I had something that looked like 70% of a recovered text file that was worth passing onto Todd.
+I mean, at least this damaged Word file was basically just a pile of text so it was easy enough to separate 70% text the text that was readable from the damaged data crazy character crap.

 ***